-The vertical leap is an integral part of a lot of different sports: Volleyball, Track and Field, Football and of course Basketball!
-So, it comes as no surprise that thousands of athletes are wondering how they could increase their vertical jump.
-But good advice is hard to come by!
+The vertical jump is an integral part of a lot of sports.
+Volleyball, Track and Field, Football and of course Basketball all favor athletes that are able to jump high.

 Research has shown that the ground-contact time of an elite one-foot jumper is as short as 0.12 seconds.
 During this short time frame, the athlete has to plant his foot, bend his knee, swing his arms and then extend his hips, knees, and ankles back using almost every muscle in the body – and all of this within the blink of an eye!